apellegrino/corruscant/README.md

 ```

 ### Memory Efficiency ###
 `clustering-tree` requires that input arrays be C-contiguous and that all values in each dimension come before any values in the next dimensions.
 Additionally, the array of integers describing field IDs must be of Numpy datatype `int32`.
 If the user's input does not match these requirements, the input will be copied to new arrays as necessary.
-If saving memory is critical, the user can update their data to be properly formatted using the `validate_points` and `validate_fields` functions:
+If conserving memory is critical, the user can update their data to be properly formatted using the `validate_points` and `validate_fields` functions:

 ```
 #!python